w3c/tokyo18-workshop/minutes.md

 **Kazuyuki Ashimura:** (in Japanese) there is a standard to express mixed feelings (e.g. 20% surprised, 80% happy), which could be used as input to the dynamic font system

-**Taro Yamamoto:** I'm very interested in this area of emotion expression and font substitution
+**Taro Yamamoto:** I'm very interested in this area of  font substitution related to emotive expressions
-… But this type of technology implies, the mapping from one emotive expression such as angry anger or something to some font style
+… But this type of technology implies a mapping from one emotive expression such as "angry" or "anger" or something to some font style
 … This is one to one mapping
 … On the side of the recipient, according to the mapping selected by the system, the font style is chosen and displayed on recipient side
-… But in order for this to be successful, the mapping itself should be based on common set of mapping relationships
+… But in order for this to be successful, the mapping itself should be based on a common set of shared semantics mappings
 … Should be commonly understood
 … The context of the mapping and semantic relationships should need to be commonly understood on both sides consistently
-… otherwise emotive intent will not be correctly understood
+… otherwise emotive intent will not be correctly conveyed in the communication.
-… For example, you say I wanted to have sushi.
+… For example, you say "I wanted to have sushi".
-… The semantic is mapping to a style or font
+… The semantic may be mapped to a style or font
-… But I think maybe, he wants to have sushi now
-… But what on the recipient side now, from notion of sushi might be different depending on place you live
+… But it is possible that the receiver of the message might envision a different thing from that intended by the sender, depending on the places where the sender and receiver are.
-… Sentence in Kansai, you may imagine a kansai style sushi
-… but recipient maybe lives in Tokyo, and imagines Tokyo style sushi
+… Because the image of a sushi that someone in Kansai envisions and that which is envisioned by someone in Kanto can differ
-… So it is necessary for us to be able to evaluate faithfully, to what degree of fidelity, the intended semantic of a context can be conveyed from the sender to the recipient
+… So I wonder if it is necessary for us to be able to evaluate faithfully, to what degree of fidelity, the intended semantic of a context can be conveyed from the sender to the recipient, if some ambiguity can be introduced in the process of communication.
-… I think there will be many vague and difficult things, issues included in this kind of technology
+… I believe there are difficult issues in discussing this kind of question, and it is possible that we cannot be free from vagueness in the discussion.
-… About this kind of difficulty I have now, I can imagine what do you think about this.
+… What do you think about these things?

 **Satoko Takahasi:** Difficult to express... of course it's true that when sender sees something, and what other person gets might be different
 … After awhile sender might feel something else
 … Kind of experiment, throw a stone and see what happens.
 What kind of help to express this kind of emotion

-**Taro Yamamoto:** Too difficult to answer everything here but we should continue discussing it
+**Taro Yamamoto:** Too difficult to answer everything here but we should continue discussing it.

 **Ivan Herman:** I want to come back to the point Florian made at the beginning, about CSS-related things
 … will play devil's advocate